tomiwa123/NFT/README.md

 All you have to do to participate is to airdrop your NFT to our TA account!

 ### Step 4.1 Transfer
-Transfer your newly created NFT to the TA account (Either using a wallet or programmatically is acceptable, not graded)
+Transfer your newly created NFT to the TA account at the following address:
+`FIXME`

+The following docs may be helpful:
   - https://developer.algorand.org/docs/get-details/asa/#transferring-an-asset

+Keep the file you used to send the NFT for submission on Gradescope.

 ### Step 4.2
-We have set up a Gallery to automatically index asset owned by the TA account Go to https://distracted-varahamihira-80f55c.netlify.app/ to check your NFT!
+We have set up a Gallery to automatically index assets owned by the TA account Go to https://distracted-varahamihira-80f55c.netlify.app/ to view your classmates' NFT!

 ## Submission

-FIXME
+Submit the following files to Gradescope:
+- `pinata.py`
+- `nft.py`
+- `nft.json`
+- `view.py`